Harald007 / Getty Images

 GomezDavid / Getty Images

-The persimmon tree (Diospyrus virginiana) is characterized by its unique bark, often referred to as "alligator" bark.
+The persimmon tree (Diospyrus virginiana) is characterized by its distinctive bark, often called "alligator" bark.
 Its leaves are oval-shaped and typically turn yellow in the fall.
 The average lifespan for persimmon trees is 50 to 75 years, but they can survive much longer with proper care.
-While many varieties of persimmon trees are self-fertile, they can still benefit from having another persimmon tree nearby, as this can result in larger and more consistent fruit yields.
+While many persimmon varieties are self-fertile, they can still benefit from having another persimmon tree nearby, as this can result in larger, more consistent fruit yields.

 Mulberry